lrcfmd/MC-EMMA-RL/README.txt

 Guide to MC-EMMA input file:

-In this data repository, there are several example input files for MC-EMMA, for the calculations we performed in this work, below is a brief guide to create new input files for MC-EMMA:
+In this data repository, there as an example input file for MC-EMMA, for the calculations we performed in this work, below is a brief guide to create new input files for MC-EMMA:
 1) Import commands: you will need to include the following two import statements:
 �from mc_emma import * �
 �import numpy�